 - TCF Outcome 1: Customers are confident that they are dealing with financial institutions in which the fair treatment of customers is central to their culture.
-To this end, section 3 of the Conduct Standard sets out the manner in which banks would be expected to demonstrate that fair customer treatment is central to their culture, including the embedment of governance and oversight frameworks in this regard. - TCF Outcome 2: Entails that products and services marketed and sold in the retail market are designed to meet the needs of identified customer groups and are targeted at these customer groups.
-The application of the Conduct Standard is not limited to retail financial customers, although the application of the entire section 5 and portions of sections 2, 4, 6, 7 and 8 have been limited in application to retail financial customers.
-Section 4 of the Conduct Standard proposes to regulate the design, suitability and performance requirements for financial products and financial services.
+To this end, section 3 of the draft Conduct Standard sets out the manner in which banks would be expected to demonstrate that fair customer treatment is central to their culture, including the embedment of governance and oversight frameworks in this regard. - TCF Outcome 2: Entails that products and services marketed and sold in the retail market are designed to meet the needs of identified customer groups and are targeted at these customer groups.
+The application of the draft Conduct Standard is not limited to retail financial customers although the application of section 5 of the draft Standard is limited to this segment.
+Section 4 of the draft Conduct Standard proposes to regulate the design, suitability and performance requirements for financial products and financial services.
 The section deals with the oversight arrangements that a bank must have in place in order to ensure that the objective of TCF Outcome 2 is met. - TCF Outcome 3: Customers are provided with clear information and kept appropriately informed before, during and after point of sale.
-Section 6 of the Conduct Standard sets minimum standards for advertising, including the governance processes that must be in place for the approval of advertisements.
-In addition, section 7 sets out the disclosures that must be made to a financial customer in order to ensure that the financial customer is aware of and understands all the relevant facts that could reasonably be expected to influence the financial customer's decisions relating to the financial product or financial service.
+Section 6 of the draft Conduct Standard sets minimum standards for advertising, including the governance processes that must be in place for the approval of advertisements.
+In addition, section 7 sets out the disclosures that

-- TCF Outcome 4: Where advice is given, it is suitable and takes account of customer circumstances.
-Section 7 of the Conduct Standard identifies the factors that need to be taken into account when making disclosures to financial customers, such as the nature and complexity of the financial product in order to ensure that a financial customer is given appropriate information about a financial product or financial service at the point at which the information will be most useful to the financial customer's decision-making in relation to entering into, using, or maintaining the product or service. - TCF Outcome 5: Products perform as firms have led customers to expect, and service is of an acceptable standard and as they have been led to expect.
-Section 5 of the Conduct Standard is only applicable to retail financial customers and sets standards for the prohibition of unfair product terms and conditions, including additional product design standards applicable to this market segment. - TCF Outcome 6: Customers do not face unreasonable post-sale barriers imposed by firms to change products, switch providers, submit a claim or make a complaint.
-Section 8 of the Conduct Standard is more rules-based than the rest of the Conduct Standard and deals with the Complaints Management Framework that a bank must establish, including appropriate training of responsible staff, the categorisation of complaints received from retail customers and other procedures that need to be in place.
-Sections 9 and 10 of the Conduct Standard deals with account closure and switching, both initiated by the bank as well as by the financial customer themselves.
+- must be made to a financial customer in order to ensure that the financial customer is aware of and understands all the relevant facts that could reasonably be expected to influence the financial customer's decisions relating to the financial product or financial service. - TCF Outcome 4: Where advice is given, it is suitable and takes account of customer circumstances.
+Section 7 of the draft Conduct Standard identifies the factors that need to be taken into account when making disclosures to financial customers, such as the nature and complexity of the financial product in order to ensure that a financial customer is given appropriate information about a financial product or financial service at the point at which the information will be most useful to the financial customer's decision-making in relation to entering into, using, or maintaining the product or service. - TCF Outcome 5: Products perform as firms have led customers to expect, and service is of an acceptable standard and as they have been led to expect.
+Section 5 of the draft Conduct Standard is only applicable to retail financial customers and sets standards for the prohibition of unfair product terms and conditions, including additional product design standards applicable to this market segment. - TCF Outcome 6: Customers do not face unreasonable post-sale barriers imposed by firms to change products, switch providers, submit a claim or make a complaint.
+Section 8 of the draft Conduct Standard is more rules-based than the rest of the draft Conduct Standard and deals with the Complaints Management Framework that a bank must establish, including appropriate training of responsible staff, the categorisation of complaints and other procedures that need to be in place.
+Sections 9 and 10 of the draft Conduct Standard deals with account closure and switching, both initiated by the bank as well as by the financial customer themselves.

 These requirements apply in addition to any other requirement already imposed on banks by other financial sector laws.
 The requirements have been crafted in such a way so as to avoid inconsistencies with regulatory requirements already in place.
+However, commentators are requested to highlight any potential inconsistencies that may have been overlooked.